 Fewer Crowds & Less Hassle

-Once you get to your destination, shoulder season crowds await.
-That's a good thing.
+When you travel off-peak, shoulder season crowds await – and that's a good thing.

 We see it year in and year out all across Europe.
 Iceland, for example, is extremely popular – especially in the summer.
 It's not unusual to be among hundreds of tourists at some of the most popular spots.
-But when I went last April, I found relatively good weather … and empty parking lots all over the even country's most famous attractions.
+But I've visited Iceland in April and October, and both times I found relatively good weather … and empty parking lots all over the even the country's most famous attractions.

 Skogafoss southern Iceland during shoulder season

 I don't care how nice the weather is: I hate waiting in lines.
-Nothing ruins a mood like waiting an hour during my travels.
+Nothing sours my mood like waiting an hour during my travels.
 Shoulder season alleviates that concern.
 Restaurant reservations?
 No problem.
 Museum tickets?
 Come on in!

 If you can get a few days away from school or some time off work during the fall, winter, or spring, you're going to find a much smoother travel experience and way fewer crowds.